-- We will conduct interim and ex-post evaluations of a sample of our transactions, as they mature and leave the portfolio, to validate development impact assumptions and improve our Development Impact Framework.
-The learnings from the evaluations will provide us with a better understanding of development impact and serve as a basis for continuous improvement. - We are in the process of building our client data management portal which will enable us to streamline and integrate reporting across Impact, E&S, BI and other areas of our operations.
+- We are building our client data management portal which will enable us to streamline and integrate reporting across Impact, E&S, BI and other areas of our operations.
 As an intermediate step, we developed an impact data solution with live dashboards that we currently use to review clients' performance, both at individual and portfolio levels.
-We update this information regularly and use it to inform our internal discussions, including those with the executive management and the Board. - To ensure customer value and continuous improvement, we will assess client satisfaction with impact engagement and results using qualitative and quantitative feedback tools included in a 'Voice of Customer' (VOC) System.
-In 2020, FinDev Canada conducted a test study of a VOC system by, inter alia, conducting in-depth interviews with clients.
-Results of the test were discussed with senior leadership in 2021, along with a re-designed approach.
-The VOC system will be rolled out in 2022. - FinDev Canada's Interim Disclosure Policy demonstrates our commitment to transparent disclosure of investment activities, including requirements to publish information on potential E&S impacts related to an investment 30 days in advance of signing for Category A transactions and a comprehensive summary of Development Impact and E&S due diligence processes and findings within 90 days of signing for all investments.
-In addition, we have made available on our website an overview of our portfolio, which provides additional information of our investments, and its contributions to our core areas of development impact.
-Furthermore, we report FinDev Canada's generated, avoided, and sequestered GHG emissions in alignment with the attribution approach from the PCAF Standard.
+We update this information regularly and use it to inform our internal discussions, including those with the executive management and the Board. - FinDev Canada's Interim Disclosure Policy has been reviewed and a revised version is anticipated for release in 202320.
+The finalized policy demonstrates our commitment to transparent disclosure of investment activities, including requirements to publish information on potential E&S impacts related to an investment 30 days in advance of signing for Category A transactions and a comprehensive summary of Anticipated Development Impacts and E&S due diligence processes and findings, within 90 days of signing for all investments21.
+In addition, we have made available on our website an overview of our portfolio, which provides additional information of our investments, and its contributions to our core areas of development impact. - Furthermore, we report FinDev Canada's generated, avoided, and sequestered GHG emissions in alignment with the attribution approach from the PCAF Standard22.
+This was included in FinDev Canada's first TCFD disclosure, which summarizes how the TCFD recommendations are implemented across FinDev Canada. - In 2022, FinDev Canada created the Impact Strategies and Thought Leadership team, whose responsibilities includes strengthening the organization's capacity to carry out investment- and portfolio-level impact analyses, with a view to generate learnings that will inform operational and strategic decisions.